A-Level English Literature

 What do I need?

-To study this subject at A-Level, a minimum of a C (4) grade in GCSE English Literature (or equivalent) is necessary.
 An interest in the variety of human experience, an appreciation of how language is used in literary texts, and imagination are the key qualities needed for students of English Literature.
 An aptitude for writing clear and coherent English is also essential.

 What should I study with English Literature?